AdobeDocs/developer-distribute/README.md

 The slack channel #adobeio-onsite-onboarding is our main point of contact for help.
 Feel free to join the channel and ask any questions.

-## How to Develop
+## How to develop

-For local development, simply use :
+For local development, simply use:
 ```
 $ yarn install
 $ yarn dev